gabrielcsapo/dobby/README.md

 The purpose of this library is to rapidly produce osx native applications without the need for xcode or objective-c programming.
 All cocoa widgets are avaible with all event functionality and style just as in the cocoa documentation, but abstracted into a python space.

-# Current Widgets
+## Current Widgets

-- NSButton
+- Button = NSButton
-- NSDialog
+- Dialog = NSDialog
-- NSLabel
+- Label = NSLabel
-- NSIcon
+- Icon = NSIcon
-- NSImage
+- Image = NSImage
-- NSTextField
+- TextField = NSTextField
-- NSProgressbar
+- Progressbar = NSProgressbar
-- NSScrollView
+- ScrollView = NSScrollView
-- NSSplitView
+- SplitView = NSSplitView
-- NSStatusBar
+- StatusBar = NSStatusBar
-- NSTabContainer
+- TabContainer = NSTabContainer
-- NSTableView
+- TableView = NSTableView
-- NSTextInput
+- TextInput = NSTextInput
-- NSTextView
+- TextView = NSTextView
-- NSOutlineView (TreeView)
+- OutlineView (TreeView) = NSOutlineView (TreeView)
-- NSView
+- View = NSView
-- NSWebView
+- WebView = NSWebView

 # How can you contribute?